jibbius/jackbarker-com-au/_posts/2017-05-02-raspberry-pi-photo-booth-1.markdown

 img-thumb: "/2017/photo_booth/photoBoothReqs"

 ---

-This article is 'part 1' of my ['How to build a Photo Booth']({{ "/photo-booth/" | prepend: site.url }}) series.
+{% include multi-post-photo-booth.html part=1 %}

 ## Step 1 : Listing out the requirements

+Before we go into the specifics of how I built my Photo Booth, you should begin to think about the features and constraints affecting your (potential) photo booth.

-> Requirements?!
+> "Requirements?!
-> <br/> ...typical bleeding Business Analyst!
+> <br/> ...typical bleeding Business Analyst!"

 {% include image-2.html
     img="/2017/photo_booth/photoBoothReqs"
     alt="Planning"
-    caption="Make sure you are clear of your photo booth's requirements, before delving too far into the design" class="medium"
+    caption="Make sure you are clear of your photo booth's requirements, before delving too far into the design." class="medium"
 %}

-Before we go into the specifics of how I built my Photo Booth, you should begin to think about the features and constraints affecting your (potential) photo booth.

-Here are some things you need to consider:
- - How will the booth be powered?
- - How much additional light will be needed?
- - Will internet access be available?
- - How will photos be shared?
- - What will the booth made out of?

 ### How will the booth be powered?
 For the photo booth I built, I needed the following;